 If you are moving into our area and wish to register click on the link below to open the form.
 When you have printed the form and completed all of the details please bring the form to the surgery or email it to us at email@example.com.

-You will be required to have a 'New Patient Check' with the Health Care Assistant on registering.
-Please allow 10 working days for your registration to be accepted and processed.
+We are experiencing a high volume of new patient registrations.
+Please allow 4 weeks for your registration to be accepted and processed.
 You will then be able to book an appointment with the Doctor.
 Please ask Reception for an online registration form to book appointments and order prescriptions.

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.